Tyumen: Air transportation

-Road
+Roads

-Tyumen is divided by the Tura River, the Tyumneka River, and the Trans-Siberian Railroad, creating several isolated zones.
+Tyumen is divided by the Tura River, the Tyumenka River, and the Trans-Siberian Railroad, creating several isolated zones.
 Ten bridges, one footbridge, seven flyovers, and five foot crossings connect these zones.

 In addition, the road network was planned before the fall of the Soviet Union, and in its current state, it can operate normally only in the scheme which includes public transportation only.
 Compact planning of the city center prevents expansion of main roads; congestion coming from the city periphery moves slower and slower as it approaches the town center.
 To date, the road network serves about 200% above planned capacity, which leads to numerous traffic jams and high accident rates.

 Since 2002, city and regional authorities have undertaken numerous initiatives to improve Tyumen's road network, but due to the continued growth of private automobile ownership rates, these efforts have only had short term positive effects.
 To date, a complex transport infrastructure reconstruction project is being directed by Regional Administration.
 In January 2015, a paid parking program and prohibition of vehicle access for non-residents began.